-- (v) Next enter the Image Verification as displayed and Click on - (vi) If you are holding shares in demat form and had logged on to www.evotingindia.com and voted on an earlier e-voting of any company, then your existing password is to be used. - (vii) If you are a first-time user follow the steps given below:
+- (v) Next enter the Image Verification as displayed and Click on Login. - (vi) If you are holding shares in demat form and had logged on to www.evotingindia.com and voted on an earlier e-voting of any company, then your existing password is to be used.

-For Shareholders holding shares in Demat Form and Physical Form

-PAN

-Enter your 10-digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders)

-Shareholders who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/RTA.
+For Shar eholders holding shares in Demat Form and Physical Form PAN Enter your 10-digit alpha-numeric PAN issued by Income Tax Department (Applicable fo both demat shareholders as well as physica shareholders) Shareholders who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/RTA.